Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.1">3.3.1.
 Response Format</a>

-This document defines a `json` response format that complies with the [JSON API v1.0](http://jsonapi.org/format/1.0) specification.
+This document defines a JSON response format that complies with the [JSON API v1.0](http://jsonapi.org/format/1.0) specification.
-All endpoints of an API implementation MUST be able to provide responses in the `json` format specified below and MUST respond in this format by default.
+All endpoints of an API implementation MUST be able to provide responses in the JSON format specified below and MUST respond in this format by default.

-Each endpoint MAY support additional formats, and SHOULD declare these formats under `endpoint/info` (see section [4.3.2.
+Each endpoint MAY support additional formats, and SHOULD declare these formats under `<endpoint>/info` (see section [4.3.2.
 Entry Listing Info Endpoints](#h.4.3.2)).
 Clients can request these formats using the `response_format` URL query parameter.
 Specifying a `response_format` different from `json` (e.g.
-`response_format=xml`) allows the API to break conformance not only with the `json` response format specification, but also, e.g., in terms of how content negotiation is implemented.
+`response_format=xml`) allows the API to break conformance not only with the JSON response format specification, but also, e.g., in terms of how content negotiation is implemented.

-Database-provider-specific `response_format` identifiers MUST be include a database-provider-specific prefix as defined in [Appendix 1](#h.app1).
+Database-provider-specific `response_format` identifiers MUST include a database-provider-specific prefix as defined in [Appendix 1](#h.app1).

 ### <a name="h.3.3.2">3.3.2.
 JSON Response Schema: Common Fields</a>